Jeffrey S. Heilveil, Ph.D.

 ||B.S. - Natural Resources and Ecology, University of Michigan

 The Genetics of Natural Populations

 My research focuses on the population ecology of organisms living in flowing water ecosystems.
-Some of our current projects include: population genetic-based conservation plans for the blue land crab (Cardisoma guanhumi Latrielle) on Andros Island, The Bahamas, and the White Sands pupfish (Cyprinodon tularosa Miller and Echelle); examining rational bag limits for New York State (NYS) populations of river otters (Lontra canadensis (Schreber)); basic population genetics of carpenter bees (Xylocopa virginica L.) in NYS; and examining the interaction of urbanization and gene flow patterns in the saw-combed fishfly (Nigronia serricornis (Say)) and a golden stonefly (Acroneuria carolinensis (Banks)).
+Some of our current projects include: population genetic-based conservation plans for the blue land crab (Cardisoma guanhumi Latrielle) on Andros Island, The Bahamas, and the White Sands pupfish (Cyprinodon tularosa Miller and Echelle); using effective population size to understand bag limits for New York State (NYS) populations of river otters (Lontra canadensis (Schreber)); basic population genetics of carpenter bees (Xylocopa virginica L.) in NYS; and examining the interaction of urbanization and gene flow patterns in the saw-combed fishfly (Nigronia serricornis (Say)) and a golden stonefly (Acroneuria carolinensis (Banks)).
 My students and I couple field observations with population genetics to track migration, dispersal, and genetic bottlenecks.
 Although I am an entomologist by training, my current research program involves mammals, fish, and crustaceans, as well as insects, and I'm always interested in examining new organisms.

 Recent Graduates of the Heilveil Lab:

 Tami LaPilusa (M.S.
 2012) - Genetic diversity of the blue land crab, Cardisoma guanhumi Latreille (Crustacea: Decapoda), on Andros Island, The Bahamas: Implications for sustainable management.

 Kevin Schermerhorn (M.S.
 2014) - Prevalence of Borrelia burgdorferi in Otsego County, NY

 Rachel Stevenson (graduate student) - Development of microsatellite markers for Nigronia serricornis (Say)